 Pebble Tec is on the higher end of the cost spectrum.
 Pebble Tec is a mix of large pebbles, stone aggregate, and cement.
 This is the most durable of the plaster pool types as its surface last from 15 to 20 years +.
 Pebble Tec is the top choice for gunite pool buyers.

-If you have small children or even rambunctious teenagers you may want to think twice before adding a concrete pool to your family’s backyard and scrapes and boo-boo’s will be a common pause in the fun.
-For these types of settings, a vinyl liner pool is strongly recommended as the surface will be soft to touch and provide a slight give, almost like a cushion.
+If you have small children or even rambunctious teenagers you may want to think twice before adding a concrete pool to your family’s backyard as scrapes and boo-boo’s will be a common pause in the fun.
+For these types of family settings, a vinyl liner pool is strongly recommended as the surface will be soft to touch and provide a slight give, almost like a cushion.
+Plus you like a change of scenery every 7 to 10 years, a vinyl liner allows you to completely change the look and feel of your pool (for less than the cost to resurface a gunite or fiberglass pool).
+You can even create a gunite look using liners with textured pebble patterns similar to the plaster, aggregate surfaces for fractions of the cost.
+You can compare the pros and cons of the three major pool finishes here to help determine what is best for you and your family.